-Benefits of Grandfathering Rates for Existing Clients
+Benefits of Legacy Rates for Existing Clients

 Keeping rates the same for existing clients can allow you to test out your new rates before fully committing to them.
 This can be especially useful if you’re not doing a simple rate increase but are making significant changes to your pricing structure or the services you offer.
 You’ll be able to see how new and prospective clients react to your prices and figure out what works best before introducing the new rates to existing clients.

-Another reason pet sitters commonly grandfather rates for existing clients is out of concern that current clients will refuse to pay higher prices and instead choose to find a new pet sitter.
+Another reason pet sitters commonly keep legacy rates for existing clients is out of concern that current clients will refuse to pay higher prices and instead choose to find a new pet sitter.
 If your rate increase is very large or you’ve already recently raised rates for current clients, this might be a valid concern, but it’s extremely rare to lose clients over the occasional, moderate rate increases that most pet sitters do.
 It's always helpful to mention that any rate increase is related to an increase in expenses, but just be sure you are tracking your expenses properly.

 Benefits of Raising Rates for Existing Clients